KylesCorner/CSCI460/tools/README.md

 > Vim is a highly configurable text editor built to make creating and changing
 > any kind of text very efficient.
 It is included as "vi" with most UNIX systems
 > and with Apple OS X.
+Here is my configuration for vim on my virtual machine.
+Vim has a steep learning curve, but in my opinion it is the fastest way to write code.
+[Here is a list of the default keybinds and commands](https://vim.rtorr.com/).

+My configuration has some extra keybinds and side effects.
+- `jk` pressed in quick succession puts you into command mode.
+Equivalent to `esc`.
+- '<Space>s' turns on spell check.
+- '<Space>l' toggles tab indicator.
+- 'o and O' keeps you in command mode instead of putting you into insert mode after creating a new line.

+## Installion